No. 16 Buffalos beat Oregon State, move into 1st in Pac-12 - WHIZ News

 The lead grew to as many as 24 points.

+“We started slow,” Tinkle said.
+“We were getting open looks, missing shots and over 40 minutes that wears on you.”

-The Beavers were 1 of 17 from 3-point range.
-The Buffalos were 9 of 20 from long distance.
+The Beavers, who shot 33.3 percent for the game, were 1 of 17 from 3-point range.
+The Buffaloes were 9 of 20 from long distance.
+Colorado also had a 45-35 advantage on the boards.

+“Take away 3’s and play with energy.
+That’s what we did today,” Bey said.
+“We definitely redeemed ourselves from last game and we took care of business.”

-Oregon State struggled from the field in the first half connecting on just 33.3% of its shots, including 1 of 10 on 3-pointers.
+Oregon State struggled from the field in the first half against Colorado’s man-to-man defense, connecting on just 33.3% of its shots, including 1 of 10 on 3-pointers.

+Colorado has reached 20 wins for the second season in a row, and seventh time under coach Tad Boyle.

+“When you get there you know you’ve had a decent year,” said Boyle, who is in his 10th year.
+“But we’re not satisfied with decent.
+We want great.”

 BIG PICTURE